by Lady H

 “God Emma you’re useless.
 Henry, you were in that class.
 Do you have anything more?”

 Henry looks up from her daze at the sound of her name.
-She’d been going over and over how it couldn’t be a consequence that James had started school here.
-It just didn’t make sense.
+She’s been going over and over how it couldn’t be a consequence that James had started school here.
+It just didn’t make sense, of all the schools in the country.

 “Oh, Henry was late so she missed the introduction.”
 Emma buts in, covering for her friend.
 She sends Henry another worried, questioning glance, but Henry shakes her head.